Mononucleosis, also called

 questions about your symptoms and will examine you.
 You may also need blood tests to

-check for signs of mono (monospot test) and the Epstein-Barr virus.
+check for signs of mono.
 Blood tests

 can also help rule out other causes of your symptoms.